Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Crystal laser cutting uses crystals made from nd:YAG or nd:YVO

-The final type of laser cutting is fiber laser cutting, the process that we use here at SPI Lasers with our Continuous Wave Fiber Lasers and Pulsed Fiber Lasers.
-It has several similarities to the crystal laser cutting process, in the fact that optical fiber also belongs to the solid state group, and it also has a wavelength of 1.064 micrometres.
+The final type of cutting is with fiber lasers, the process that we use here at SPI with our Continuous Wave Fiber and Pulsed Fiber Lasers.
+It has several similarities to the crystal process, in the fact that optical fiber also belongs to the solid state group, and it also has a wavelength of 1.064 micrometres.

-Fiber laser cutting is done using a fiber laser such as the one above
+Fiber laser cutting is done using a laser such as the one above

-We feel that these benefits make it the perfect type of laser cutting solution, hence the reason that this is the approach that we take at SPI Lasers.
-Our lasers can work at a range of power outputs and for numerous applications, for more information on which might be the right laser for you please simply contact us here.
+We feel that these benefits make it the perfect solution, hence the reason that this is the approach that we take at SPI.
+Our lasers can work at a range of power outputs and for numerous applications, for more information on which might be the right choice for you please simply contact us here.

-As well as the different types of laser cutting that we have covered above, there are also several techniques that can be performed with a laser too.
+As well as the different types of cutting with lasers that we have covered above, there are also several techniques that can be performed with a laser too.
 We have covered these in more detail here:

 You are offered total control of the beam of your laser when you use one of our fiber lasers.
 This means that you can control the beam heat output, the intensity of the beam on your material, and the duration of your beam.

 This control allows you to work with a range of materials, as well as ensuring that no damage is caused to the material that you are using.

 Marking is one process that can also be completed with a fiber laser, and involves the melting of a surface layer of a material to leave a mark behind.